14 White Dog Breeds in Every Size, Shape & Fluff Level

 Related: Homemade Dog Food Nutrition Calculator: 3 Steps for Meals!

-12. Smartest White Dog Breed: Standard Poodle
+12. Most Intelligent White Dog Breed: Standard Poodle

 FAQs